pulp/plugin_template/README.md

   stable_branch         A string that points to the latest stable branch (e.g. "3.0").
 This is used
                         for features like the cherry pick automation.

+  redmine_project       A string that corresponds to the redmine identifier for the repo's project.
+                        This is used during commit validation to make sure the commit is attached to an issue in the correct project.

 ```

 # Bootstrap a new Pulp plugin